TheMisterPin/to-do-list/README.md

 # Intro

-Hi there, thanks for chacking out my to do list, this is a project in wich im building a todo list using react, i will slowly implement feature and upgrades as I learn more
+Hi there, thanks for checking out my to do list, this is a project in wich im building a todo list using react, i will slowly implement feature and upgrades as I learn more, construcitve criticism, ideas and suggestions are more than welcome!

 # PRE-ALPHA